 Tiffany: Tolli (it rhymes with “trolley”) was originally a concept for a mobile and web platform that matches artists with collaborators, as well as job and educational opportunities, based on geo-location.

-We wanted to make it easier for artists to get direct access to the resources they need to create their own projects, meet others in their industries and be considered for paid opportunities that could accelerate their careers.
-Artists are everywhere – even in places you wouldn’t expect, like Corporate America.
-They’re consistently contributing to society and to our economy, so why is the “starving artist” stigma still a thing?
+We wanted to make it easier for artists to get direct access to the resources they need to create their projects, meet others in their industries and be considered for paid opportunities that could accelerate their careers.
+Artists are everywhere – even in places, you wouldn’t expect, like Corporate America.
+They’re consistently contributing to society and our economy, so why is the “starving artist” stigma still a thing?
 As artists ourselves, we wanted to change the way artists were viewed and inspire them to be more entrepreneurial in their endeavors (something we learned the value of ourselves during the competition).

 R+S: As a woman, have you faced any challenges that you don’t think men have?
 Do you have any examples of such?

 Tiffany: Absolutely.
 I think sexism is present everywhere.
 Women are consistently doubted more than men are.
 We're judged based on what we wear, how we talk, how much we know...
 It's certainly happened to me on more than one occasion, but despite all that, I've found that I'm so much more inspired by the women out there who are supporting me and other women.
 Since Girl Starter, I've been able to meet so many incredible women who have taught me so much and created a safe space for me to grow.
-I admire women, like Henriette (founder and chief creative officer of ROUND + SQUARE), Tiffany Pham (founder of Mogul) and Ebonie Smith (my amazingly talented girlfriend and the founder of Gender Amplified) - just to name a FEW - who've established platforms that focus on spreading a positive and supportive influence for women and young girls.
+I admire women, like Henriette (founder and chief creative officer of ROUND + SQUARE), Tiffany Pham (founder of Mogul) and Ebonie Smith (my amazingly talented girlfriend and the founder of Gender Amplified) - just to name a few - who've established platforms that focus on spreading a positive and supportive influence for women and young girls.

-Tiffany wears our iconic Girl Power Tee in White
+Tiffany wears our iconic Girl Power Tee in White.

 R+S: What would you like to say to all women and girls pursuing a career and their passion?

 Tiffany: Dream and dream big.
 But start doing NOW.
-Seriously, don’t let anyone tell you that you’re too old, too young, to inexperienced – or too whatever – to go for it.
-If they do this, they’re only projecting their own insecurities.
-Be vocal about your passions – dreams are meant to inspire not only you, but others who witness your journey.
+Seriously, don’t let anyone tell you that you’re too old, too young, too inexperienced – or too whatever – to go for it.
+If they do this, they’re only projecting their insecurities.
+Be vocal about your passions – dreams are meant to inspire not just you, but others who witness your journey.
 You’ll be so surprised how many people you resonate with when you keep pushing forward and when you remain open and authentic about your process.
 Surround yourself with the people you want to learn from and allow yourself to grow.
 Ask questions, don't be afraid of looking silly (because you will and worst-case scenario, whatever happens, it'll be a great story to tell later) and have fun with whatever you're doing!

 R+S: Any specific story you can think of that illustrates your go-getter/girl power personality that you’d like to share?

-Tiffany: It’s funny – during my final semester of college, before I went on Girl Starter, I quit my acting class.
+Tiffany: It’s funny – during my final semester of college before I went on Girl Starter, I quit my acting class.
 I felt there was a better way to pursue my passion and, although I had no idea how I was going to do it, I knew I could find a way to challenge the status-quo.

 Earlier that year, I had taken an Arts Entrepreneurship course that was offered at Penn State.
 Even though I had no idea what I would or could start, I was becoming more enticed by the idea of starting something on my own.
 That same professor, Dr. Gangi, ended up being the person who referred me to the Girl Starter application!

-When I made it on to Girl Starter, I originally applied with a theatre company idea I had come up with in that class, but then we were told that we were to ditch our original concepts and come up with something new with a random partner.
-My partner and I just so happened to both be struggling artists, and after sharing our stories, we realized there was a major need for more efficient networking and educational resources for artists within almost every creative community.
+When I made it on to Girl Starter, I initially applied with a theatre company idea I had come up with in that class, but then we were told that we were to ditch our original concepts and come up with something new with a random partner.
+My partner and I just so happened to both be struggling artists, and after sharing our stories, we realized there was a significant need for more efficient networking and educational resources for artists within almost every creative community.
 That’s how Tolli came to be.

 I guess, in a way, everything has come full circle and led me back to exactly where I need to be.